Russia's Sberbank sues Glencore for $116 mln over oil supplies

 ($1 = 1.0073 euros)

-(Reporting by Oksana Kobzeva Writing by Vladimir Soldatkin Editing by Mark Potter)
+(Reporting by Oksana Kobzeva; Additional reporting by Dmitry Zhdannikov in London.
+Writing by Vladimir Soldatkin Editing by Mark Potter and David Evans)

 ((vladimir.soldatkin@thomsonreuters.com; twitter: @vsoldatkin;))